-- Howes Primary School is a one form entry primary school. - The number of pupils who come from minority ethnic groups is well above the national picture. - The proportion of pupils who speaking English as an additional language is 55% which is well above the national picture. - Deprivation is identified as 0.2 which is inline with the national average. - A large majority of children start school with well below age appropriate expectations. - The percentage of children at SEN support or with a Statement or an Education health and care plan is 24%.
+- Howes Primary School is a one form entry primary school. - The number of pupils who come from minority ethnic groups is well above the national picture. - The proportion of pupils who speaking English as an additional language is 34%. - Deprivation is identified as 0.2 which is inline with the national average. - A large majority of children start school with well below age appropriate expectations. - The percentage of children at SEN support or with an Education health and care plan is 26%.
 This is well above National. - Many pupils who joining the school have specific social communication concerns and behavioural, emotional problems or child protection issues. - Howes also has a Hearing Impaired Unit catering for children from within Coventry from Reception through to Year 6.
-All children in the unit have a Statement/EHCP, or are in the process of receiving, an Education Health Care Plan reflecting their specific learning difficulties or disability. - Mobility is an issue as on average 15% of pupils drift in and out during the school academic year.71% of the children who joined Howes during 2016-17 were either EAL or NUE. - The proportion of pupils known to either be currently in receipt of free school meals or have been eligible in the last six years is 33%.
+All children in the unit have an EHCP reflecting their specific learning difficulties or disability. - Mobility is an issue as on average 15% of pupils drift in and out during the school academic year.
+On average 75% of the children who join the school are either EAL or NUE. - The proportion of pupils known to either be currently in receipt of free school meals or have been eligible in the last six years is 21%.